-(2) The water system shall provide the information required by this subsection to the residents of individual dwellings by mail or other methods approved by the commissioner.
-In instances where multifamily dwellings are served by the line, the water system shall have the option to post the information at a conspicuous location.

-(e) The commissioner may require a system to replace lead service lines on a shorter schedule than that required by this section, taking into account the number of lead service lines in the system, where a shorter replacement schedule is feasible.
+- (3) business days of receiving the results.
+Mailed notices postmarked within three (3) business days of receiving the result shall be considered on time. - (2) The water system shall provide the information required by this subsection to the residents of individual dwellings by mail or other methods approved by the commissioner.
+In instances where multifamily dwellings are served by the line, the water system shall have the option to post the information at a conspicuous location. - (e) The commissioner may require a system to replace lead service lines on a shorter schedule than that required by this section, taking into account: - (1) the number of lead service lines in the system; and - (2) whether a shorter replacement schedule is feasible.

 The commissioner shall make this determination in writing and notify the system of the determination within six (6) months after the system is triggered into lead service line replacement based on monitoring referenced in subsection (a).

-(f) Any system may cease replacing lead service lines whenever first draw samples collected under section 37(d)(3) of this rule meet the lead action level during each of two (2) consecutive monitoring periods and the system submits the results to the commissioner.
-If the lead tap samples in any such water system thereafter exceeds the lead action level, the system shall recommence replacing lead service lines under subsection (b).
+- (f) A system may cease replacing lead service lines whenever: - (1) first draw samples collected under section 37(d)(3) of this rule meet the lead action level during each of two (2) consecutive monitoring periods; and - (2) the system submits the results required under subdivision (1) to the commissioner.

+If the lead tap samples in a water system that has ceased replacing lead service lines thereafter exceeds the lead action level, the system shall recommence replacing lead service lines under subsection (b).

 (g) To demonstrate compliance with subsections (a) through (d), a system shall report to the commissioner the information specified in section 46(e) of this rule.
-(Water Pollution Control Board; 327 IAC 8-2-43; filed Aug 24, 1994, 8:15 a.m.: 18 IR 78; filed Oct 24, 1997, 4:30 p.m.: 21 IR 944; filed Oct 26, 2001, 4:55 p.m.: 25 IR 778)
+(Water Pollution Control Division; 327 IAC 8-2-43; filed Aug 24, 1994, 8:15 a.m.: 18 IR 78; filed Oct 24, 1997, 4:30 p.m.: 21 IR 944; filed Oct 26, 2001, 4:55 p.m.: 25 IR 778; filed May 7, 2010, 9:30 a.m.: 20100602-IR-327080198FRA)